Special relativity: Graphical representation of the Lorentz transformation

-Spacetime diagrams (Minkowski diagrams) are an extremely useful aid to visualizing how coordinates transform between different reference frames.
+Spacetime diagrams (also called Minkowski diagrams) are an extremely useful aid to visualizing how coordinates transform between different reference frames.
 Although it is not as easy to perform exact computations using them as directly invoking the Lorentz transformations, their main power is their ability to provide an intuitive grasp of the results of a relativistic scenario.

-To draw a spacetime diagram, begin by considering two Galilean reference frames, S and S', in standard configuration, as shown in Fig. 2-1.
+To draw a spacetime diagram, begin by considering two Galilean reference frames, S and S′, in standard configuration, as shown in Fig. 2-1.

 Fig. 3-1a.
 Draw the $x$ and $t$ axes of frame S. The $x$ axis is horizontal and the $t$ (actually $ct$) axis is vertical, which is the opposite of the usual convention in kinematics.
 The $ct$ axis is scaled by a factor of $c$ so that both axes have common units of length.
 In the diagram shown, the gridlines are spaced one unit distance apart.
 The 45° diagonal lines represent the worldlines of two photons passing through the origin at time $t = 0.$ The slope of these worldlines is 1 because the photons advance one unit in space per unit of time.
 Two events, $\text{A}$ and $\text{B},$ have been plotted on this graph so that their coordinates may be compared in the S and S' frames.